Fall has arrived, just not for everyone

 By Monday that heat spreads farther east into the Midwest, including cities like Chicago, St. Louis, Milwaukee, and Indianapolis which will all be around 15 degrees above normal.

 The East and West will be doing a flip flop this week though.
 From Seattle down through San Francisco, high temperatures will be around 10 degrees below average on Tuesday.
-For Denver, an even bigger difference will occur on Tuesday, going from highs in the upper 80s down to a high temperature in the upper 60s just 48 hours later.
+For Denver, an even bigger difference will occur this week, going from highs in the upper 80s on Tuesday down to a high temperature in the upper 60s just 48 hours later.

 Nashville, Philadelphia, and Baltimore are all enjoying the fall temperatures this weekend, but it will be a brief reprieve before warmer temperatures return early this week.